RicoSuter/aurelia-bs/docs/validation.md

 # Validation

-To enable validation, inject `BsValidation` and register some Aurelia rules:
+To enable validation, inject `BsValidation`, register some Aurelia rules and assign the created controller to a `controller` property:

 ```typescript
 import * as moment from 'moment';